-Whether you are a first year student or about to graduate, Working Hawks powered by Purple Briefcase is an important source of information, career related events, and career exploration tools.
-Most importantly Working Hawks is the main mechanism that Hilbert College uses to post internships, job opportunities and other important career related info.
+Whether you are a first-year student or about to graduate, Handshake is an important source of information, career related events, and career exploration tools.
+Most importantly Handshake is the main mechanism that Hilbert College uses to post internships, job opportunities and other important career related info.
 We encourage all students to visit the platform and get familiar with the interface.